yessiremak/survivio-plus/README.md

 ![alt text](https://puu.sh/B03Pw/9a547140e8.PNG "Survivio Banner")

-# Welcome to Surviv+! 😃
+# Welcome to Surviv++ (formerly known as Surviv+) ! 😃

 This is a Surviv.io cheat loaded as a Chrome extension.
 It was originally developed by [reuke](https://github.com/reuke), but since he has been away, I've decided to take ownership of the development of the code.

+Since the retirement of w3x's and PowerOfUniverse (aka Najlepszy56), it's been decided that's in the best interest to merge our extensions into one.
+I give huge credit to PowerOfUniverse for the incredible amount of contributions he has made, and hope that one day I will pass the torch for someone else to carry.

+Unfortunately, this also means a couple of the recent features on the other extension was rolled back including the notification style and the Triggerbot.
+Hopefully we will eventually have them back!

 ### 💪 Features